northeastern-rc/rc-public-documentation/docs/source/slurmguide/slurmrunningjobs.md

 srun [options] [command]
 :::

-As an example of an `srun` job running on 1 node, with 1 tasks:
+The following is an example of an `srun` job running on 1 node, with 1 task:

 :::{code} bash
 srun -N 1 -n 1 -p short --pty bash